Side effects of TURBT

 Painkillers may help treat pain after the surgery.

 Effects of cystectomy on urination

-If the patient has had a partial cystectomy, it might be limited to having to go more often as the bladder cannot hold as much urine).
+A patient with a partial cystectomy, it might be limited to having to go more often as the bladder cannot hold as much urine.

-If the patient has had a radical cystectomy, they will need reconstructive surgery to create a new way for urine to be eliminated from the body.
+A patient with a radical cystectomy needs reconstructive surgery to create a new way for urine to be eliminated from the body.
 Depending on the type of reconstruction, the patient might need to learn how to empty their urostomy bag or put a catheter into your stoma.
 Besides these changes, the urinary diversion and urostomy can also lead to:

 - Urine leaks

 - Pouch stones